chetanchauhan14/ToysRLife/README.md

    - Search Page: Include a search bar where users can input the name of a product.
 On form submission, display a list of search results (products) fetched from the API endpoint.
    - Product Details Page: When a user clicks on a product from the search results or product list, they should be redirected to a page that displays detailed information about the product, including the product image, name, price, and description.

-You can fetch data using the following API endpoint: https://fakestoreapi.com/
+You can update data in file data/cards.js

 ## Requirements: